mr-adult/tree-iterators-rs/README.md

 // [0, 2, 6, 7] true
 // [0, 2, 6, 7, 8] true
 // [0, 2, 6, 7, 8, 9] true
-// [0, 2, 6, 7, 8, 9, 10] false
+// [0, 2, 6, 7, 8, 9, 10] true
 ```

 ### Attach Ancestors

-`attach_ancestors()` is a method that can be called after any of the traversal
+`attach_ancestors()` is a method that can be called after any of the tree
-APIs to change the iterator structure into one that returns a slice of all
+traversal APIs to change the iterator structure into one that returns a slice of
-ancestors and the current value in the tree.
-If one of these is called, the (now
+all ancestors and the current value in the tree.
+If this is called, the (now
 streaming) iterator will yield a slice where the item at index 0 is the root
 value, the item at index len() - 1 is the current value, and everything in
 between is the other ancestors.
 As an example, when we are at the value of 10 in